Online Learning Resources

 - Keep up!

 Online learning allows is flexible but takes as much time as learning face-to-face.
 Get started right away in order to stay on track!
 If you struggle with planning your time, identifying effective study habits, or simply want assistance in adapting to online learning, contact the Academic Success Center to schedule a session with an academic coach.

 Learning online anytime, especially during the COVID-19 pandemic, means you’ll be using technology a lot.
 Use this guide to get started using some of MSUM’s core technology tools.
-Contact Information Technology Services if you need any assistance from MSUM IT support staff.
+Contact Information Technology if you need any assistance from MSUM IT support staff.

 Email: Stay Connected